Lubaczów

-Other names
+Names

-Lubaczów is also called (or misspelled as): Libatchov, Libechuyv, Liubachev, Lubachov, Lubatchov, Lubichuv, Lubachow, Lubatchow.
+Other historic forms and spellings of the town's name include Lubacew, Ljubacew, Lubachow, Lubatchow, Libatchov, Libechuyv, Liubachev, Lubachov, Lubatchov, and Lubichuv.

 History

-Lubaczow was first mentioned in written documents in 1214, when, following the Spis Treaty between Duke Leszek I the White and Andrew II of Hungary, the gord was placed under authority of Voivode of Sandomierz, Pakosław Lasocic.
-Until 1376, Lubaczow was spelled Lubacew or Ljubacew.
-Upon receiving its town charter (1376), the spelling of the name was changed into Lubaczow.
-Until 1462, Lubaczow was governed by the Dukes of Mazovia, a Polish fief.
+Lubaczów was first mentioned in written documents in 1214, when, following the Spiš Treaty between Duke Leszek I the White and King Andrew II of Hungary, the gord was placed under the authority of Voivode of Sandomierz, Pakosław Lasocic.
+Until 1376, Lubaczów was spelled Lubacew or Ljubacew.
+Upon receiving its town charter in 1376, the spelling of the name was changed to Lubaczów.
+Until 1462, Lubaczów was governed by the Dukes of Mazovia, as a Polish fief.
 In that year, it was directly annexed into the Kingdom of Poland, as part of the newly created Bełz Voivodeship in the Lesser Poland Province, in which it remained until 1772.
-During the Polish–Ottoman War (1672–76), the Battle of Niemirow took place near Lubaczow (October 7–8, 1672).
+During the Polish–Ottoman War (1672–76), the Battle of Niemirow took place near Lubaczów (October 7–8, 1672).

-From 1772 until 1918 Lubaczow belonged to Austrian Galicia, as the town was annexed by the Habsburg Empire after the First Partition of Poland.
-In 1868, the Austrian authorities moved the seat of the county to nearby Cieszanów, while in 1880, Lubaczow received a rail connection with Jarosław. in 1896 a hospital was built, but three years later, most of the town burned down in a large fire.
+From 1772 to 1918, Lubaczów belonged to the Austrian Galicia, as the town was annexed by the Habsburg Empire after the First Partition of Poland.
+In 1868, the Austrian authorities moved the seat of the county to nearby Cieszanów, while in 1880, Lubaczów received a rail connection with Jarosław.
+In 1896, a hospital was built, but three years later, most of the town burned down in a large fire.